UCL-COMP0016-2020-Team-11/UCL-COMP0016-2020-Team-11.github.io/index.md

 - This software allows users in training sessions to be effectively informed about emergency scenarios.

 ## Development procedure
+- This project is about building an editor with layers and interactive timeline hotspots that apply situated cognition 360 videos to a handful of human factors training sessions during a series of emergency scenarios.
+- We first clarify the requirements from our perspective users and our clients.
+We created personas and scenarios from the users’ side and drew out interactive prototypes.
+- We implemented the project in unity.
+The project allows the user to annotate a situated cognition 360 video with hotspots that contains explanatory information.
+A named hotspot could contain information written in text or displayed in image or situated cognition 360 video.
+The editor could solve all this information in a file package, with all the details in a json file.
 ### Phase 1: [Clarify Requirements](./phase1/phase1.html)
 ### Phase 2: [Making Senarios and Prototypes](./phase2/phase2.html)
 ### Phase 3: [Prepare for Implementation](./phase3/phase3.html)